CIT28/files/w4/ps0p1.md

 - This is how I will grade your work:
 1. Did you provide the correct URL for cyberchase folder = 10 points.
 2. Did you do all the commits required for this work = 30 points
-3. Did the commits contain the workflow (poe, pow and git ) data =  60 points
+3. Did the commits contain the workflow outputs of the Proof of Effort (poe), Proof of Work (pow) and correct commit message =  60 points
+    - For 7 problems there will be 14 queries in the p1-q.sql file once you you have finished the this problem set.
+    - For each commit of the problem make sure it includes poe in the README.md, queries in the p1-q.sql and pow-p1.txt
 4. Work submitted after the due date will be reduced by 25 points.